microsoft/query-builder-for-digital-twins/README.md

 ### Operators

-The operators used in the Dynamic query builder are expressed as methods, but support remains the same for each.
+The operators used in the Dynamic flow are expressed as methods, but support remains the same for each.

 ___

-## Query Builder Comparison
+## Typed vs Dynamic Comparison

 | Feature | Typed | Dynamic |
 | ------- | ----- | ------- |